 The policy change induced by this learner has been shown to converge under infinitesimal time steps to the replicator dynamics [1].
 For the sake of clarity, this model is used for the further study in this article.
-However, it is worth mentioning that other learning algorithms can be described by similar differential equations, e.g. Q-learning with a Boltzmann exploration scheme has been shown to converge to an extension of the replicator dynamics [11].
+However, it is worth mentioning that other learning algorithms can be described by similar differential equations, e.g., Q-learning with a Boltzmann exploration scheme has been shown to converge to an extension of the replicator dynamics [15].
 The evolutionary description of reinforcement learning is detailed in the following subsections using the example of Cross learning.

-2.3 Evolutionary game theory
+2.3 Evolutionary Game Theory

-Evolutionary game theory takes a rather descriptive perspective, replacing hyper-rationality from classical game theory by the concept of natural selection from biology [6].
+Evolutionary game theory takes a rather descriptive perspective, replacing hyper-rationality from classical game theory by the concept of natural selection from biology [8].
 The two central concepts of evolutionary game theory are the replicator dynamics and evolutionary stable strategies.
 The replicator dynamics presented in the next subsection describe the evolutionary change in the population.
 They are a set of differential equations that are derived from biological operators such as selection, mutation and cross-over.
 The evolutionary stable strategy describes the resulting asymptotic behavior of this population.
 However, their examination is beyond the scope of this article.
-For a detailed discussion, we refer the interested reader to [4, 5].
+For a detailed discussion, we refer the interested reader to [5, 6].

-2.3.1 Replicator dynamics
+2.3.1 Replicator Dynamics

 The replicator dynamics from evolutionary game theory formally define the population change over time.
 A population comprises a set of individuals, where the species that an individual can belong to represent the pure strategies.
 The utility function can be interpreted as the Darwinian fitness of each species.
 The distribution of the individuals on the different strategies can be described by a probability vector that is equivalent to a policy.
-Hence, there is a second view on the evolutionary process: The population may also represent competing strategies within the mind of one agent, who learns which one to apply.
+Hence, there is a second view on the evolutionary process: the population may also represent competing strategies within the mind of one agent, who learns which one to apply.
 The evolutionary pressure by natural selection can be modeled by the replicator equations.
-They assume this population to evolve such that successful strategies with higher payoffs grow while less successful ones decay.
-These dynamics are formally connected to reinforcement learning [1, 10, 11].
-Assume a two-player normal form game with payoff matrices A and B for player one and two respectively, and let the policies of player one and two be represented by the probability vectors $x = (x_1, \ldots, x_k)$ and $y = (y_1, \ldots, y_k)$, where x_i and y_i indicate the probability to play action i.
-The two-player replicator dynamics that relate to the learning process of $Cross\ Learning$, a simple learning automaton, are given by the following set of differential equations, where e_i is the i-th unit vector:
+They assume this population evolve such that successful strategies with higher payoffs grow while less successful ones decay.
+These dynamics are formally connected to reinforcement learning [1, 14, 15].
+Assume a two-player normal form game with payoff matrices A and B for player one and two respectively, and let the policies of player one and two be represented by the probability vectors x = $(x_1,\ldots,x_k)$ and $y = (y_1,\ldots,y_k)$ , where $x_i$ and $y_i$ indicate the probability to play action i.
+The two-player replicator dynamics that relate to the learning process of Cross Learning, a simple learning automaton, are given by the following set of differential equations, where $e_i$ is the $i^{\text{th}}$ unit vector:

-$$\dot{x}i = x_i \left[e_i A y^T - x A y^T \right] \dot{y}i = y_i \left[x B e_i^T - x B y^T \right]$$ (1)
+$$\dot{x}i = x_i \left[ e_i A y^T - x A y^T \right] \dot{y}i = y_i \left[ x B e_i^T - x B y^T \right]$$ (1)

-The change in the fraction playing action i is proportional to the difference between the expected payoffs e_iAy and xBe_i of action i against the mixing opponent, and the expected payoff xAy and xBy of the mixed strategy x against the mixed strategy y.
+The change in the fraction playing action i is proportional to the difference between the expected payoffs $e_iAy$ and $xBe_i$ of action i against the mixing opponent, and the expected payoff xAy and xBy of the mixed strategy x against the mixed strategy y.
 Hence, above average actions strive while below average actions decay.
-The replicator dynamics maintain the probability distribution, thus $\sum_i \dot{x}i = 0$.
-The examples used in this article are constraint to two actions. which implies $\dot{x}1 = -\dot{x}2$ and $\dot{y}1 = -\dot{y}2$.
+The replicator dynamics maintain the probability distribution, thus $\sum_i \dot{x}i = 0$ .
+For the sake of clarity, the examples used in this article are constrained to two actions, which implies $\dot{x}1 = -\dot{x}2$ and $\dot{y}1 = -\dot{y}2$ .

-2.3.2 Policy trajectories
+2.3.2 Policy Trajectories